 Mix the meat and berry powder together, then slowly add the hot liquid fat.
 Pour just enough so that the fat soaks into the powder.

-I think I poured too much too quickly, so I added a bit of almond meal to firm it up.
-Let it firm up, then cut it into squares or roll it into a ball.
-I went with a ball.
+If you poured in too much fat too quickly, you can add a bit of almond meal to firm it up.
+Once it firms, cut it into bars or roll it into balls.

 Pemmican will keep almost forever.
 Pure, dried protein and rendered (mostly saturated) fat are highly stable, so I wouldn’t worry about it going rancid.
 If it does, you’ll know.

 Now, my pemmican wasn’t exactly delicious.
-In fact, it tasted a bit like bland dog food.
+Without much spice, it comes out fairly bland.
 Maybe I’ll jazz it up next time with some more salt and spices, but I don’t think pemmican is meant to be eaten for pleasure.
 This is utilitarian food, perfect for long treks through the wilderness.
 It gets the job done, and I’ll probably make it again.
 It definitely doesn’t taste bad; in fact, the taste grows on you after awhile.

 My dog certainly enjoyed cleaning up the bowl.

 Has anyone else here tried pemmican?
-Let me know what you think in the comment board!
+Let me know what you think!

 Mark Sisson is the founder of Mark’s Daily Apple, godfather to the Primal food and lifestyle movement, and the New York Times bestselling author of The Keto Reset Diet.
 His latest book is Keto for Life, where he discusses how he combines the keto diet with a Primal lifestyle for optimal health and longevity.
 Mark is the author of numerous other books as well, including The Primal Blueprint, which was credited with turbocharging the growth of the primal/paleo movement back in 2009.
 After spending three decades researching and educating folks on why food is the key component to achieving and maintaining optimal wellness, Mark launched Primal Kitchen, a real-food company that creates Primal/paleo, keto, and Whole30-friendly kitchen staples.